 - Implementation of mixed-methods global surveillance programs to address critical data gaps by leveraging ubiquitous digital tools

 - Design, delivery, and evaluation of population health interventions to address health inequities among vulnerable groups, especially Indigenous populations

 - Development of groundbreaking analytical approaches to respond to existing and emerging population crises in near real-time through patient-oriented research

-Associate Professor, Johnson Shoyama Graduate School of Public Policy
+Associate Professor, Johnson Shoyama Graduate School of Public Policy; Director DEPtH Lab

-Dr. Tarun Katapally is a physician and a population health policy researcher at the Johnson Shoyama Graduate School of Public Policy.
+Dr. Tarun Katapally is an Associate Professor and Patient-Oriented Research Leader at the Johnson Shoyama Graduate School of Public Policy.
 He holds an adjunct faculty position in the College of Medicine at the University of Saskatchewan and is a research affiliate with the Indigenous Peoples’ Health Research Centre and the Saskatchewan Centre for Patient-Oriented Research.
 Internationally, he is the India lead for the generation of the Global Report Card on physical activity of children and youth, a knowledge translation endeavour to inform policy on active living across 49 countries.
-Dr. Katapally’s expertise is linking advanced mixed-methods and complex analytical techniques with citizen science and community-based participatory research to understand the impact of policy and policy-driven contexts and systems on health and wellbeing of populations.
+Dr. Katapally’s expertise is linking advanced mixed-methods and complex analytical techniques with citizen science and community-based participatory research to understand the impact of policy and policy-driven contexts and systems on the health and wellbeing of populations.
 Increasingly, his focus is on the usage of digital epidemiological tools in informing population health surveillance, intervention and evaluation.